felipehirano/codeflix/README.md

 # Using nestjs

 - Inside project nest run the command ```nest g resource``` to create resource folder that you want work.

+# Sequelize

+- The sequelize must be installed in the core of our application;
+- Run the command ```npm install sequelize sequelize-typescript -w codeflix-back``` to install sequelize and the support for sequelize with typescript;
+- Run the command ```npm install sqlite3 -w codeflix-back``` to instal squlite(Usefull for dev enviroment);